-During the financial year ended 30 June 2014, the NC has conducted the assessment by preparing a performance evaluation questionnaire to be completed by each Director, of which are then collated and the findings are analysed and discussed with a view to implementing certain recommendations to further enhance the effectiveness of the Board.
-The Board, after taking into account of the NC's assessment, is satisfied that the Board operates efficiently in contributing to the overall effectiveness of the Board during the financial year ended 30 June 2014.
+During FY2015, the NC has conducted the assessment by preparing a performance evaluation questionnaire to be completed by each Director, of which are then collated and the findings are analysed and discussed with a view to implementing certain recommendations to further enhance the effectiveness of the Board.
+The Board, after taking into account of the NC's assessment, is satisfied that the Board operates efficiently in contributing to the overall effectiveness of the Board during FY2015.

-No external facilitator has been engaged by the Company for the purpose of evaluation of the Board during the financial year ended 30 June 2014.
+No external facilitator has been engaged by the Company for the purpose of evaluation of the Board during FY2015.

-The NC, is of the view that each individual Director contributes in different areas to the effectiveness of the Board as a whole and the success of the Group, and therefore, it would be more appropriate to assess the performance of the Board as a whole, than assessment on individual basis or on Board Committee basis.
+The NC is of the view that each individual Director contributes in different areas to the effectiveness of the Board as a whole and the success of the Group, and therefore, it would be more appropriate to assess the performance of the Board as a whole, than assessment on individual basis or on Board Committee basis.